satvika-eda/EcoGuardian/README.md

 ### Example Queries

 * "How's the environment in Miami today?"
-* "I have fever and cough for 8 days in Boston."
+* "I have fever and cough for 8 days in Miami."
 * "Find nearest hospitals."
 * "What sustainability events are happening this weekend?"